-Impossible to think nor remember when was the only time I’ve ever been to this beautiful city, when I was a kid and never returned.
+Impossible to think, nor remember when was the only time I’ve ever been to this beautiful city.
+I was just a kid and never returned to Avila.
 Silly to think about it, how is it possible being that near Madrid and so easy accessible from here whether by train or bus, merely an hour and a half centre to centre.
 Considering the enormous patrimony and heritage, the only city in Spain retaining its medieval town walls absolutely complete and the city with the highest number of Romanesque and Gothic churches and constructions in the whole of Spain, it is no surprise it became one of the first entire cities to be listed by the UNESCO as a World Heritage Site.

 It’s the capital of the province of the same name, one of 9 that forms Castile and Leon, also one of the less populated.
 Barely 50.000 inhabitants.
 For much of its history it has been coexisting in the shadow, where no important events have taken place other than the fights between the Moors and the Christians.
 It was this quietness and somewhat remoteness from other bigger and important cities that left the heritage almost intact, a city that never needed to expand beyond its walls hence never tearing these apart, a perfect medieval city with some of the finest Romanesque buildings in Spain.